I-GUIDE/data-catalog-archive/schema/core.md

 [Schema:keywords](https://schema.org/keywords) is a property of `CreativeWork` that can be expressed using either the [Schema:DefinedTerm](https://schema.org/DefinedTerm), `Text`, or `URL` Schema.Org classes.
 Keywords are tags that describe the catalog record and are primarily used for resource discovery.
 The
-**Keywords** property is typically provided as a list of items, but it can also be presented by repeating the **Keyword** property.
-Several examples are listed below.
+**Keywords** property is typically provided as a list of items:

 ``` json
 {
   "keywords": ["keyword 1", "keyword 2", "keyword 3"]
 }
 ```
+In future versions, it can also be presented by repeating the **Keyword** property.
+Several examples are listed below.

 ``` json
 {